-On October 14, 2002, called the victim and told her he could not find the email she initially sent, that Whelan had no other reports of similar misconduct, and that Whelan had a drinking problem.
+On October 14, 2002, called the victim and told her he could not find the email she initially sent, that Whelan had no other reports of similar misconduct, and that Whelan had a drinking problem. and the victim discussed the possibility of Whelan having been drunk at the time he abused her.
+119 Archdiocesan records revealed that Whelan had received treatment for alcohol addiction several times throughout his assignments in the Archdiocese, as well as after he retired.
+In 1973, he was involved in a drinking and driving incident that led to the death of an 82-year-old woman.

-117 According to an obituary in The Baltimore Sun, Whelan "was elevated to monsignor by Pope John XXIII in 1963."
-Monsignor Whelan, 80, first rector of North Charles cathedral, is dead, Balt.
-Sun, April 23, 1987.
+118 According to an obituary in The Baltimore Sun, Whelan "was elevated to monsignor by Pope John XXIII in 1963."
+Monsignor Whelan, 80, first rector of North Charles cathedral, is dead, BALT.
+SUN, April 23, 1987.